 Thus, we are proud to have offered two rounds of grants for the production of short original works, that can include narrative fiction or documentaries.
 We encourage individuals and organizations in Brookline to apply for these grants, as well as those who collaborate with partner organizations and residents of Brookline.

-In 2015 we awarded $5,000 in community production grants for the following projects:
+In past years we’ve awarded $5,000 in community production grants for the following projects:

 All grant recipients regularly attend progress meetings where they interact with their fellow producers as a cohort to discuss their project’s progress, receive advice, learn tips from experts and each other, and help stay motivated to consistently work on and ultimately finish their project.
 Grantees are also given access to training and equipment at BIG, based on a first-come, first-serve basis, and a certification process.
 All content will be aired on BIG’s community cable and YouTube channels, and will premiere first on these channels, unless otherwise negotiated with BIG and the grantee.